tianjiaziqi/WhatIf/README.md

 - **Thinking**: Calculate the path from current position to player's position, once path calculation is complete, it transitions to the Move state
 - **Move**: Move to destination, upon reaching the target position, if the target position is player's position switch to attack state

-- **Hit**: This state is triggered upon receiving damage from the player, will interrupt all current action(except died)
+- **Hit**: This state is triggered upon receiving damage from the player, will interrupts all current actions(except died)
 - **Knockback**: Enter when player's attack has knockback effect, will apply an upward, backward force on the unit, and also interrupt all current action(except died).
-If its position out his move range, will immediately enter move state and the destination will be the nearest point in the range
+If its position out its move range, will immediately enter move state and the destination will be the nearest point in the range
-- **Died**: Play die animation, and then destroy the game object
+- **Died**: Plays death animation, and then destroys the GameObject
-- **Reset**: Enter this state when player move outside the attack range, set destination to initial position and turn to move state
+- **Reset**: Enter this state when players move outside the attack range, set destination to initial position and turn to move state